E-Davies/readme-generator/README.md

 > [!NOTE]
 > If you do not provide an answer, you'll be prompted to provide this.
 The application will not progress until an answer is provided.
+> When adding in your email, if you provide an invalid email address, you'll be prompted to enter a valid email address.

 5. Once all questions have been answered, you'll see a success comment in the terminal and a README.md file will have been created in the output folder.